-- Rage Against the Heavens: In "Nihilism", Michael reveals the reason why he is so bent on destroying worlds: he is frustrated believing that God never cares about the worlds he created, so he would destroy them out of spite before ultimately killing the Big Guy, becoming "more God than God".
+- Rage Against the Heavens: In "Nihilism", Michael reveals the reason why he is so bent on destroying worlds: he believes that God never cares about the worlds he created, so he would destroy them out of spite before ultimately killing the Big Guy, becoming "more God than God".

 - Scary Black Man: The vessel he uses through the majority of season 13 is an African American man and he is far more vicious and evil then his main Universe counterpart.
 He discards the vessel in the season finale in favor of Dean.

-- Sealed Inside a Person-Shaped Can: As of "Nihilism", he's trapped inside a locked room buried in Dean Winchester's mind, although it's indicated that it's only a matter of time until he'll break free.
+- Sealed Inside a Person-Shaped Can: As of "Nihilism", he's trapped inside a locked room buried in Dean Winchester's mind.
+He eventually does escape, and possesses Rowena before his demise at Jack's hands.

 - Straw Nihilist: Michael states that he fought and killed his version of Lucifer in the hopes that God would return.
-When he didn't, Michael concluded that God didn't care about any of the worlds he had created, and resolved to destroy everything until he could get revenge on God by killing him.
+When he didn't, Michael concluded (correctly, as it turned out) that God didn't care about any of the worlds he had created, and resolved to destroy everything until he could get revenge on God by killing him.